emansarahafi/OS-ManagementScripts/README.md

 # OS-ManagementScripts

-This project required developing scripts that aid an operating system to manage processes, threads and Inter-process communications.
+This project required developing scripts using C that aid an operating system in managing processes, threads, and Inter-process communications.

-## 1. Create a script using C that:
+## 1. First Script:
 - Reads any data from a standard input device.
 - Writes it on the screen.
 - Data should be of any length.

-## 2. Create a script using C that:
+## 2. Second Script:
 - Prints the day of the week
 - Forks to print the date.

-## 3. Create three scripts using C:
+## 3. Third Script:
 - Script A should be the server which:
     - Prints the msg received from scripts B & C
     - Replies with the msg received from script B or C.